adap/flower/baselines/fedvssl/README.md

 # This config can also be overriden.
 ```

+Running any of the above will create a directory structure in the form of `outputs/<DATE>/<TIME>/fedvssl_results` to save the global checkpoints and the local clients' training logs.

 ### Downstream fine-tuning

 The downstream fine-tuning does not involve Flower because it's done in centralized fashion.
 Let's finetune the model we just pretrained with `FedVSSL` will finetune using UCF-101.
 First,